 Halloween costume and reminiscing.

-This morning feels like a Janis Joplin morning.
-It�s a bit warmer then it was yesterday, the sun is trying so hard to peek over the dense clouds and there is a steady drizzle.
-So, of course, I�m now listening to Janis Joplin�s 18 essential songs.
-Good stuff, I tell you.
 Last night was fairly uneventful.
 I was trying to figure out what I was going to wear for the Halloween show on Friday.
 After much thought and a look at my budget, I decided to go with something I already had.
 It was between a drunken prom queen, a hippie, or something else that I couldn�t think of.
 So I went into my storage and pulled out my old costume trunk from college.
 That�s when I found my belly dancing costume.
 Yes, I used to be a belly dancer, once upon a time.
 I used to be really good, but I�ve lost most of my muscle control, and I�m too lazy to get it back.
 So, I tried it on and it still fit!!!
 Actually I ended up having to take it in a little around the waste.
 I was so happy.
 I have a few things that I need to do to it, before Friday, but not much.
 There are some things I really miss, and belly dancing is one of them.
 I was in my brother�s troop and I did a lot of solo stuff for birthday parties and occasional bachelor parties.
 I would do the dance of the seven veils�those were the days.
 I would come out strutting like a peacock completely covered in different colored veils and one I would wrap around my self and lift it over my head like giant bat wings, or something like that.
 I never showed much skin, maybe a little leg here, a bit of stomach there.
 Then I would remove the final veil and the music would end, and the cheerful disappointment from the crowd of adoring drunk men was always a pay off for me.
 That and the easy hundred dollars I would make.
 For an extra hundred, I would dress the lucky man like a sheik and feed him grapes and fan him for half an hour.
 I once got propositioned by a best man�I don�t know if he can have children anymore.
 I always made it clear that I was not a stripper and I was not a prostitute, I was a dancer and that was what they were paying for, nothing else.
 I would make the �buyer� agree to this in writing, and I would have my brother come along just in case.
 He�s a big guy, very muscular.
 Lines were rarely crossed.

 I would also dance at this Greek restaurant in the �party� district.
 That was always fun.
 I would belly dance on the weekends and then I would do hula on the side, too.
 If you can belly dance you can easily hula dance; my brother and I did both.
 The only problem is that sometimes moves can get confused, which isn�t always a bad thing.
 It�s strange how people�s lives can change so quickly.
 I went from a dancer to an actress to a singer in a matter of three years.
 I never even thought about being a singer, growing up.
 I wanted to be a dancer, and that was it; like my brother.
 He was famous in the dancing world for many years until his knee went out.
 He still practices, and I think he�s starting another troop in Illinois, but he just doesn�t have the stamina that he used to have.
 It�s sad really, a real shame.
 He is one of the most talented male belly dancers in the US.
 He even has the title: Mr. Belly Dancer of America 1992.
 I think that�s the year.
 Oh well, I think I�m done with my boring reminiscing.